This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Chicken Vegetable Soup

-Pour the olive oil into a large soup pot or dutch oven over medium heat, and saute the onion, carrots and celery until they start to soften, about 8 minutes.
+Pour the olive oil into a large soup pot or Dutch oven over medium heat, and saute the onion, carrots, and celery until they start to soften, about 8 minutes.

 Add in the water or broth, frozen green beans, chicken breasts, salt, and pepper.

-Adjust any seasoning to taste at this point, adding more salt, or more water, if you prefer more broth.
-This is also the time to add a squeeze of lemon juice, to help brighten the flavor.
+Adjust any seasoning to taste at this point, adding more salt or more water if you prefer more broth.
+This is also the time to add a squeeze of lemon juice to help brighten the flavor.

 Ladle the soup into bowls and serve it warm right away, with fresh parsley or a little shredded Parmesan cheese on top.

 Leftover soup can be stored in an airtight container in the refrigerator for up to 4 days.
+Reheat it on the stovetop until heated through, which should take about 5 minutes.

 Ingredients